 The £4 million Hawker Wing provides three floors of extra space for students and staff at Roehampton Vale, including improved learning and teaching facilities.

 Why take a placement?
-Work placements:
+Work placements have many benefits:

-help you to select your final-year project.
+Can help you select your final-year project.

 "To be successful, tomorrow's leaders will need to be far more rounded individuals than ever before.
 They will collaborate in pursuit of shared goals.
 They will guide, challenge and support...They will have an appetite for change and a hunger for continuous improvement, and they will have an ethos of learning and development..."